Deepthi-Singareddy/mobile-first-task-management/README.md

 ## 📄 License

-This project was created as part of the Mobile First Applications Trainee Assessment.
+This project was created as part of the Mobile First Applications Trainee Assignment.